 The emission maps provide an important evidence base that is used to support a variety of policies at UK and Devolved Administration (DA) Government scales.
 In particular, spatially disaggregated emission estimates (1x1km) and road link-specific emissions information from the NAEI are used annually to underpin Defra's modelled air quality data.
-These models are incorporated into the UK's national air quality compliance assessments that are reported to the Commission under European Directives6 & 7.
+These models are incorporated into the UK's national air quality compliance assessments that are reported to the Commission under European Directives5 & 6.

 They are also used to compile and report on emissions as part of the UK's commitment to the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP).
-Under this reporting convention UK emissions are aggregated to the prescribed nomenclature for reporting sectors (NFR and GNFR sectors) and mapped to a 0.1° x 0.1° Long/Lat EMEP Grid spatial resolution in a geographic coordinate system (WGS84).
-These datasets are available through the WebDab emission database.
+Under this reporting convention UK emissions are aggregated to the prescribed nomenclature for reporting sectors (NFR and GNFR sectors) and mapped to a $0.1^{\circ} \times 0.1^{\circ}$ Long/Lat EMEP Grid spatial resolution in a geographic coordinate system (WGS84).
+The last submission was in May 2017 and these datasets are available through the WebDab emission database.

-Local area statistics are also compiled from the maps and related data e.g. the Local Authority data on carbon dioxide emissions and fuel use which have been produced for Defra, BEIS and DA's since the
+Local area statistics are also compiled from the maps and related data e.g. the Local Authority data on carbon dioxide emissions and fuel use which have been produced for Defra, BEIS and DA's since the 2005 release.
+These datasets were classified as National Statistics subject to implementing a small number of requirements across the range of BEIS statistics (UK Statistics Authority, 2009).